bcirwis2021/bcirwis2021.github.io/schedule2.md

 <img src="https://bcirwis2021.github.io/Larry.jpeg" alt="" width="200" class="center" />
 </p>

-[Larry Wasserman](https://www.stat.cmu.edu/~larry/) is UPMC University Professor of Statistics and Data Science at Carnegie Mellon University.
+[Larry Wasserman](https://www.stat.cmu.edu/~larry/) (CMU) is UPMC University Professor of Statistics and Data Science at Carnegie Mellon University.
 He also has an appointment in the Machine Learning Department in the School of Computer Science.

-## Philip Dawid

 ## Cheng Zhang
 <p style="text-align:center;">